 New Mexico residents who have suffered a serious injury due to a police grenade burn may have legal recourse to seek financial restitution in court.
-In fact, anyone who suffers a serious injury as a result of excessive police force may wish to investigate the viability of pursuing a personal injury claim.
-If successful, such a claim might be able to help victims pay for their medical care required to recover from their injuries.
+In fact, anyone who suffers a serious injury as a result of the excessive police force may wish to investigate the viability of pursuing a personal injury claim.
+If successful, such a claim might be able to help victims pay for the medical care required to recover from their injuries.

 Source: startribune.com, “Flash-bang grenades under scrutiny nationwide“, James Eli Shiffer, Jan.
 12, 2015